tristanelma/SLAB/README.md

 # SLAB

 ## Step 1
-- Download the [TextRecognitionDataGenerator](https://github.com/Belval/TextRecognitionDataGenerator) and place the unzipped folder in this repo.
+- Download the [TextRecognitionDataGenerator](https://github.com/Belval/TextRecognitionDataGenerator) and place the unzipped folder in this repo (inside `CNN/`).
 I've added it to my filepath but placed it in the .gitignore as it's not our work.

 ## Step 2
 - Move the `TextRecognitionDataGenerator/TextRecognitionDataGenerator/dicts/` and `TextRecognitionDataGenerator/TextRecognitionDataGenerator/fonts/` folders to the same parent folder as shown above.

 ## Step 3
-- Use `python generation.py [keyword]` to generate a 10/90 training set with that specific word.
-The training set will be saved in a data_generation folder with two sub-folders, positive_samples and negative_samples.
-These folders are also not being tracked by github.
+- Enter `CNN/` and run `python generation.py [keyword]` to generate a 50/50 training set with that specific word.
+The training set will be saved in `data_generation/` with keyword photos saved as t.NUM.jpg and false photos saved as f.NUM.jpg.
+This data is also not tracked by github.